gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 </figure>

 Many difficulties automatons and developers shows on generating code might be due to a common root: <u>the accidental complexity carried by the programming system</u>.
 The intuition behind this project is to address this issue from its foundations.

+While increasing the complexity of a system absorbs more of the engineer's working memory, it also increases the perplexity[^perplexity] an LRMs on solving the same task.
+Perplexity measures how unexpected a token is to the LRMs, and that means that the accidental complexity negatively impacts the generation of code, with more chances of introducing bugs not only by developers but also by automatons.
+Humans and the artificial agents show a significant positive correlation when faced with similar alienating settings.
+{: .notice--info}

 # How to reduce complexity